 Spreads

-NDD brokers generally offer variable spreads that fluctuate based on market conditions.
+NDD brokers typically offer variable spreads that fluctuate in response to market conditions.
 During periods of high liquidity, spreads can be very tight, sometimes starting from as low as 0.0 pips.
 However, during times of low liquidity or high market volatility, spreads can widen significantly.
 Traders should monitor the typical spread patterns of their chosen broker to gauge average and peak spreads.

 Commissions